Key takeaways

 Although generic Keppra is the go-to for many healthcare providers and insurance plans, there are a few instances where the brand-name may be the better option for patients.
 “A healthcare provider might recommend brand-name Keppra over generic levetiracetam if the patient loses seizure control after switching or if a patient reacts poorly to generic fillers,” says James Lyons, MD, a hospitalist, family medicine and emergency room physician, and medical consultant at Synergy Houses in West Chester, Pennsylvania.

-He adds that if a person receives a prescription for Keppra but prefers the generic version for reasons such as cost or allergic reactions to the inactive ingredients, a pharmacist may be able to make the switch—depending on local pharmacy and insurance rules.
+He adds that if a person receives a prescription for Keppra but prefers the generic version for reasons such as cost or allergic reactions to the inactive ingredients, a pharmacist may be able to make the switch, depending on local pharmacy and insurance rules.
 “If a doctor writes a prescription for Keppra, the pharmacist can usually dispense the generic levetiracetam instead,” he explains.
 “However, if the prescriber specifically writes ‘DAW’ (dispense as written) or checks the ‘no substitution box’ on the prescription, then the pharmacist must provide the brand Keppra.”

 - Levetiracetam: A comprehensive review, Expert Review of Neurotherapeutics (2010)

-- Keppra (levetiracetam), U.S. Food and Drug Administration (2009)
+- Keppra highlights of prescribing information, U.S. Food and Drug Administration (2024)

-- Levetiracetam tablet, film coated 250 mg, 500 mg, 750 mg, and 1000 mg, Novadoz (n.d.)
+- Levetiracetam tablet, film-coated 250 mg, 500 mg, 750 mg, and 1000 mg, Novadoz (n.d.)

 - Levetiracetam OS, Camber Pharmaceuticals (n.d.)